cloudoperators/greenhouse/docs/getting-started/operations/processes.md

 With the [Alerts Plugin](https://github.com/cloudoperators/greenhouse-extensions/tree/main/alerts) a holistic alerts dashboard is integrated to the Greenhouse UI.
 This dashboard is prefiltered on the support group a user is member of.
 It directly displays alerts by `region` and `severity`.
 Also `service` is prominently displayed.

-It is good practice to also route alerts by Support Group and `severity` to specific Alertmanager receivers (e.g. Slack channels).
+It is good practice to also route alerts by `support_group` and/or `severity` to specific Alertmanager receivers (e.g. Slack channels).

 ## Lifecycle management of k8s Clusters